 David S. Siroky, PhD

-These efforts appear in forty peer-reviewed articles, printed in some of the leading substantive and methodology journals, and in Defection Denied: A Study of Civilian Support for Insurgency in Irregular War (Elements in Experimental Political Science, Cambridge University Press), which analyses the nature and sources of civilian support for militant groups during wartime utilizing unobtrusive survey experiments.
+These efforts appear in more than forty peer-reviewed articles, printed in some of the leading journals, and two co-authored books.
+Defection Denied: A Study of Civilian Support for Insurgency in Irregular War (Elements in Experimental Political Science, Cambridge University Press, 2022) analyses the sources of civilian support for militant groups and limitations of defection during wartime utilizing unobtrusive survey experiments.
+Clients, Rivals and Rogues: Why Great Powers Intervene in Revolutionary Civil Wars (Cambridge University Press, 2025) investigates why and where great powers have (and have not) intervened in regime conflicts around the world, from the Second World War to the present, using innovative data and modeling to test a new theory of major power intervention.

 Research Interests

-Recent Publications
+Selected Recent Publications

 2023.
 Christopher W. Hale and David S. Siroky, Irredentism and Institutions, British Journal of Political Science, 53(2), 498-515. [link, pdf]